pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 2.0.
 As [more tools](/products/#geungle) become available that support traditional genealogists and generational historians, we will see the gap between new and professional genealogists narrow.
-Tools that work the way research works will help new genealogists assimilate the research process better and faster.
+Tools that work the way research works will help new genealogists comprehend the research process better and faster.

 ## Users at RootsTech